sframe-wg/sframe/draft-ietf-sframe-enc.md

 ### Simulcast

-When using simulcast, the same input image will produce N different encoded frames (one per simulcast layer) which would be processed independently by the frame encryptor and assigned an unique counter for each.
+When using simulcast, the same input image will produce N different encoded frames (one per simulcast layer), which would be processed independently by the frame encryptor and assigned an unique counter for each.

 ### SVC

-In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or forward specific media sizes or frames per second.
+In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or to forward specific media sizes or frames per second.
 In order to support the SFU selectively removing layers, the sender MUST encapsulate each layer in a different SFrame ciphertext.

 ## Video Key Frames

-Forward Security and Post-Compromise Security require that the E2EE keys (base keys) are updated any time a participant joins or leaves the call.
+Forward security and post-compromise security require that the E2EE keys (base keys) are updated any time a participant joins or leaves the call.

 The key exchange happens asynchronously and on a different path than the SFU signaling and media.
-So it may happen that when a new participant joins the call and the SFU side requests a key frame, the sender generates the E2EE frame with a key not known by the receiver, so it will be discarded.
+So it may happen that, when a new participant joins the call and the SFU side requests a key frame, the sender generates the E2EE frame with a key that is not known by the receiver, so it will be discarded.
 When the sender updates his sending key with the new key, it will send it in a non-key frame, so the receiver will be able to decrypt it, but not decode it.

-The new Receiver will then re-request a key frame, but due to sender and SFU policies, that new key frame could take some time to be generated.
+The new receiver will then re-request a key frame, but due to sender and SFU policies, that new key frame could take some time to be generated.

 If the sender sends a key frame after the new E2EE key is in use, the time